-From an early age I knew I wanted to be both a scientist and an artist.
-I sought to understand the origins and antidotes of human suffering through the lens of comparative religious studies, sociology, neuroscience, performing arts, nursing, and psychiatry.
-I have learned that change is the only constant; suffering is pain without acceptance, and embracing interdependence is a prerequisite of healing.
-Before becoming a nurse, I worked for 15 years as a teaching artist in prisons, group homes, schools, and community based non-profit settings.
-As an RN in inpatient psychiatry for seven years, I kept people safe during their most vulnerable times and supported hundreds of clients in crisis.
-I am humbled by the intimacy of nursing and honored by the privilege of assisting people in their healing process.
-True to my early ambitions, creativity remains a big part of my life alongside my NP practice.
+My path to psychiatry began as a student of mystical experience, contemplative practice, and criminal justice.
+I sought to understand the causes of human suffering and how to alleviate it through training in meditation, performing arts, psychology, sociology, neuroscience, and ultimately, psychiatric nursing and psychotherapy modalities.
+Along the way, I learned that change is the only constant, suffering is pain without acceptance, and embracing interdependence is a prerequisite of healing.
+Before becoming a nurse, I was a teaching artist serving incarcerated people and directed a music education program for teenage girls in NYC for over a decade.
+I worked in inpatient psychiatry for many years, keeping people safe during their most vulnerable times.
+I am humbled by the intimacy of nursing practice and honored by the privilege of assisting people to heal.

 What should someone know about working with you?

 James Baldwin wrote, “Not everything that is faced can be changed, but nothing can be changed until it is faced.”
 The symptoms or situations that bring people to treatment may be the result of coping or survival strategies that once made sense but no longer serve you.
 Cognitive, emotional, and behavioral growth takes practice; the good news is that even the tiniest change seeds more change, and that often begins by simply showing up.
 It is my job to facilitate self-expression and assist you in removing barriers to growth.
 We will decide together what that means for you.
 A comprehensive psychiatric assessment provides us with a starting point from which to establish mutually agreed-upon goals and treatment options.

 What advice would you give to someone who is hesitant to try therapy?